 - Incorporated documents such as the Code of Practice for Private Tennis Court Development.

-Every planning scheme must include each part of the Victoria Planning Provisions in the same order (see diagram).
+Every planning scheme must include each part of the Victoria Planning Provisions and local content in the same order (see diagram).

 - a link to the council corporate plan and the planning framework